LibreGamingManifest/libre-gaming-engines/libprocu-dialogue/doc/libprocu-dialogue-documentation.md

 # Features

-@TODO Features are currently only a collection of ideas and after initial basic development is done, should be separated into standardizes features (have standard documented), supported features (have a library implementation), and feature requests (not yet incorporated into standard and library).
+Features listed separately for standardized features (have standard documented), supported features (have a library implementation), and feature requests (not yet incorporated into standard and library).